-Menswear has moved on from the days when if you’re weren’t dressed in a suit, you weren’t dressed.
-Granted, choice may not be as wide as womenswear, but us menfolk gain more wiggle room with each season.
-Literally, judging by AW16’s step into wider legs.
+Menswear has moved on from the days when if you weren’t dressed in a suit, you weren’t dressed at all.
+Granted, choice may still not be as wide as womenswear, but us menfolk gain more wiggle room with each season.
+Literally, judging by the industry’s current obsession with wider legs.

-Enter chinos, the epitome of flexibility.
-Somewhere between denim’s casualness and tailoring’s smarts (if only there were a word that described that dichotomy), chinos go up or down depending on what you pair them with.
-This versatility has been exploited by every generation of modern times – the US military, 1950s Hollywood, Ivy League preps and every dress down Friday since the 1990s.
+Enter chinos, the epitome of classic wardrobe staple.
+Somewhere between denim’s casualness and tailoring’s smarts, chinos go up or down depending on what they are paired with.
+This versatility has been exploited by every generation of modern times – the US military, 1950s Hollywood, Ivy League preps and every casual Friday since the nineties.

-That best-of-both-worlds styles comes from a best-of-both-worlds construction.
-Chinos are made from a twill cloth of the same name, which for trousers that were more hardwearing than wool, but without denim’s roughness.
-The best were originally made from 100% cotton, and still are.
-These days, cotton-synthetic blends are a cheaper option, but the quality is often reduced.
+That best-of-both-worlds style comes from a best-of-both-worlds construction.
+Chinos are cut from a twill cloth of the same name, which makes for trousers that are more hardwearing than wool, but without denim’s roughness.

-As with so much in your wardrobe, chinos have served their time in the ranks.
-When British generals eventually realised bright red uniforms didn’t exactly blend in, they sought something tough and neutral, to camouflage troops fighting in Afghanistan (it’s not just fashion that repeats).
-The US military followed suit, making them official uniform in 1902.
+As with so much in the male wardrobe, chinos have served their time in the ranks.
+When British generals eventually realised bright red uniforms didn’t exactly blend in, they sought something tough and neutral to camouflage troops.
+The US military followed suit, making the trousers official uniform in 1902.
 As soldiers retired, they took their trousers to civvy street.
-What protected men on battlefields has since done for those everywhere from offices to skate parks.
+What one protected men on battlefields has since done the same for those everywhere from offices to skate parks.

 Especially since that keeps your style out of the golf club.
 “Chinos are older than your grandad and can easily fall into OAP territory.
 Avoid baggy fits up top and stick to casual pieces that flatter your form – no gilets, upturned collars or rugby shirts.”

-The perfect pair also depends upon your build.
-Chino trousers should be breathable and flattering, but by no means skin tight.
+The perfect pair also depends on your build.
+The best chino trousers should be breathable and flattering, but by no means skin tight.
 The originals were designed to be mobile and that spirit survives.
 Paired with a high cotton content and they’re guaranteed to survive a day at the office/halfpipe (delete as appropriate).